Page 1200-1201, forced adoption

 Radical birth control measurements presented by this book are 1: mass sterilization through drugs in water supplies and 2: sterilization of criminals and “social misfits.”

 Who determines who is fit and who is a misfit for the society?
 We have many articles about this Orwellian control of the global supervisory regime, but our focus here is having a mad scientist whose radical ideology rules his realm of science and this mad scientist was in the White House.
-Having numerous degrees by evil-minded people is what happened in concentration camps of Nazi Germany.
+Having numerous degrees by evil-minded people is what happened in the concentration camps of Nazi Germany.
 The famous “death” doctors and scientists were brilliant physicians and scientists but they were evil-minded.
-Holdren has signed many mad-science agreements and has implemented policies which need to be undone and don’t even imagine that President Trump is aware of everything and every plot which has been running the stage for the past decade.
+Holdren has signed many mad-science agreements and has implemented policies that need to be undone and don’t even imagine that President Trump is aware of everything and every plot which has been running the stage for the past decade.
 We need continuous researches to bring them on and ask him to act upon.

 May God bless you all.